 Similarly, dedicated attorneys and staff provide legal assistance to individuals who are innocent victims of a crime, including elder abuse, or survivors of domestic violence.
 On behalf of victims, the programs can address any issues that can come up related to a case, including loss of benefits, predatory debt issues resulting from a crime, filing for orders of protection, filing for legal status without an abusing spouse, among other assistance.
 BronxWorks also has dedicated staff who help victims of elder abuse in all its forms: physical, emotional, verbal, and financial.
 The staff assist seniors with obtaining restraining orders, accompany them to court, and help them attain any additional assistance they need while working closely with the police, the Bronx District Attorney’s office, and Adult Protective Services.
 The staff are also part of a Multi-Disciplinary Task force which offers an array of supportive services to victims of crime.

 In many important ways, BronxWorks Legal Services Department is assisting vulnerable members of the community to navigate complex and daunting situations.
 They are helping residents of the Bronx understand their rights as it pertains to housing and evictions.
-They are helping new migrants from BronxWorks Family Residences and Family Sanctuary to properly apply for legal immigrant status and work authorization.
+They are helping new migrants from BronxWorks Family Residences and Family Hotel to properly apply for legal immigrant status and work authorization.
 To date, the Legal Services Department has prepared applications for Temporary Protected Status (TPS) for 150 migrant families.
 They are also assisting innocent victims of crimes and survivors of domestic violence through some of their most-vulnerable positions to retake their own protection and safety, re-possess if possible any of their losses, and re-gain control over their well-being.

 Read more